-Working with design allows us to harmonize creativity and innovation with science and experimentation to make the best decisions and practically apply them to give a high probability of success in any situation.
+Working with design allows us to bring together creativity and innovation with science and experimentation.
+This helps us make the best decisions about how to practically apply ecology-centred principles, to give the best chance of success in any situation.
 In contrast, our experience is that following predetermined “recipes” based on any of the wide selection of growing “methods” promoted in today’s world has at best a 50/50 chance of succeeding in any individual situation, even when followed exactly as given.

 Therefore, of the two options, working with design enables you find the best solution for your individual situation and personal circumstances and gives you a much higher chance of success.

 We work with a specific ecology-centred design process aligned with the work of visionary pioneer and leading advocate of such an approach, Dennis Scott.
 As a landscape architect, nurseryman and designer, Dennis, like us, holds ecology at the heart of his actions.
 With over 40 years of “hands on” practical work experience involving hundreds of projects, he has developed and refined a totally integrated, wholistic design philosophy and practical method of applying it based on ecology-centred thinking.

 We have applied this wide ranging, all-encompassing vision to our mission of achieving an abundance of nutrient-rich food in eco-friendly ways.
 Adapting the basic design process, we have evolved a style of working with it that honours and is aligned with Dennis’s ecology-based design philosophy.
 From our many years of working with ecology and with growing an abundance of nutrient-rich food, we have found that working with a sound design process always gives you the best chance of success.